How Students Find Ideas for Books and Articles to Read in Accelerated Reader

 Book and Article Ideas

-On the Reading tab, students will see "Top Book Ideas for You", "Top Article Ideas For You", Nonfiction Book Ideas, and Award-Winning Book Ideas.
-Students will see a series of book or article covers below each heading (as shown below).
+Under Discover Books, students will see Top Book Ideas for You, Nonfiction Book Ideas, and Award-Winning Book Ideas.
+Students will see a series of book covers below each heading (as shown below).
 To see more ideas for any row of books or articles, students can select See more > to go to a full page of ideas.

 Students can also start a quiz, read an article, or read a myON book.

 Searching for Books or Articles to Read